awslabs/aws-icons-for-plantuml/scripts/README.md

 - Install Python 3 and packages from the `requirements.txt` file.
 - [Amazon Corretto 11](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html) or [OpenJDK 11](https://openjdk.java.net/install/) installed and available from the command line.
 Newer versions may also be used but have not been tested.
-- Download the [Asset Package](https://aws.amazon.com/architecture/icons/) which contains both PNG and SVG file formats, unzip, and copy or move the `AWS-Architecture-Service-Icons_20200911` and `AWS-Architecture-Resource-Icons_20200911` to the `source/official` directory of this repository.
+- Download the [Asset Package](https://aws.amazon.com/architecture/icons/) which contains both PNG and SVG file formats, unzip, and copy or move the `Architecture-Service-Icons_01-31-2021`, `Category-Icons_01-31-2021`, and `Resource-Icons_01-31-2021` directories to the `source/official` directory of this repository.
 The date may be different depending upon the version of the AWS Architecture Icons being downloaded.

   The folder structure should look like this once the directories have been copied over: